MLBAMGames/NHLGames/README.md

 In the _assets_ section of the release, download the `.zip` archive:

-- **Complete**: If you never downloaded NHLGames before, or you want to start fresh.
+- **Complete**: If you never downloaded NHLGames before or want to start fresh.
 - **Simplified**: If you already have MPV latest version and StreamLink apps on your PC.

 > Simplified version is x10 lighter than the Complete one.